manumafe98/MyObsidianNotes/Java/Keywords.md

 Cannot be instantiated but they can have a subclass.
 Used classes that are to vague, for example a Vehicle you want a subclass to inherit some methods/attributes but do not want to be instantiated itself.

 #### Abstract methods
-Are declared but whiteout an implementation
+Are declared but without an implementation

 ```java